Super Bowl XX: Broadcasting

+NBC's broadcast garnered the third highest Nielsen rating of any Super Bowl to date at 48.3, but it ended up being the first Super Bowl to garner over 90 million viewers, the highest ever at that time.

+The series premiere of The Last Precinct was NBC's Super Bowl lead-out program.

-Super Bowl XX was simulcast in Canada on CTV and also broadcast on Channel 4 in the United Kingdom, and Canal 5 in Mexico, with play-by-play announcers Toño de Valdés, Enrique Burak and color commentator Pepe Segarra.
+Super Bowl XX was simulcast in Canada on CTV and broadcast on Channel 4 in the United Kingdom.
+Canal 5 also had the game in Mexico, with play-by-play announcers Toño de Valdés, Enrique Burak and color commentator Pepe Segarra.
+This was the first Super Bowl that this long lasting trio ever called together.

 Super Bowl XX is featured on NFL's Greatest Games under the title Super Bears with narration by Don LaFontaine.